 More info on band camp to come as we get closer to the date, but just to set your mind at ease, students practice indoors or under cover from 12-4pm during band camp.
 They get a one hour dinner break before they go on the field at 6pm, so don’t worry.

 Note: If you have to miss a day of practice or camp for any reason, contact Mr Dasher right away.

 Booster Meetings and Parent Involvement

-When my child joined band a few years ago I had no idea how involved the parents were or how desperately they were needed!
+When my child joined band four years ago I had no idea how involved the parents were or how desperately they were needed!
 The next year when I felt a bit more comfortable I started asking what I could do to help?
 There is always PLENTY you can do!
 Parent volunteers help keep everything behind the scenes running smoothly.
 We help with props, uniforms, dispensing water, chaperone buses, set up the lunches and dinners, run concessions…the list goes on.

-Booster meetings will take place the first Tuesday of every month so please mark your calendars.
+Booster meetings will take place the second Tuesday of every month so please mark your calendars.
 A lot of information and volunteer sign ups happen at these meetings, and it’s the best time to ask any questions you may have.
 Meetings are generally about an hour long.
 Feel free to stay afterward and watch the band progress throughout the season!
 (Bring a chair!)

 Night of Flight